JRL-CARI-CNR-UNIBS/ik_solver/README.md

 # IK Solver

-IkSolver is a solver-agnostic interface for inverse kinematics solvers, both numerical and analytical.
-It is compatible with both ROS1 and ROS2, and a ROS-free interface can be extended to non-ROS use.
+**IkSolver** is a solver-agnostic interface for inverse kinematics solvers, both numerical and analytical.
+It is compatible with both ROS1 and ROS2.

-The plugin features of ROS are used to provide the required solver to the program.
+The solvers are provided as ROS-plugins.

 The library implements parallel computation routines.